-Working lengths are measured from centre of hopper to centre of discharge.
+Specification and measurements are subject to change without notice.
+Lengths are measured from centre of hopper to centre of discharge.

-6.1 BOLT TORQUE
+6.3 BOLT TORQUE

 The tables shown below give correct torque values for various bolts and capscrews.
 Tighten all bolts to the torques specified in chart unless otherwise noted.
 Check tightness of bolts periodically, using bolt torque chart as a guide.
 Replace hardware with the same strength bolt.